headsmasher8557/create/README.md

 }
 ```

-In addition to `Create`, the rewrite also adds a `Create.Set` function that allows you to modify an already existing Instance:
+In addition to `Create`, the rewrite also adds a `Create.Set` function that allows you to modify an already existing Instance.

 ```lua
 Create.Set(workspace.Baseplate){